bhushanpatil288/pooja-Beauty-Salon/README.md

 A full-stack salon appointment booking system built with the MERN stack (MongoDB, Express, React, Node.js).
 This application enables customers to browse available services and book appointments, while providing salon owners with an administrative dashboard to manage bookings.

+## Recent Updates

+- **User Authentication**: Fully implemented the secure `POST /auth/login` endpoint with data validation and connected the React frontend (`Login.tsx`) to the `AuthContext` to manage sessions seamlessly.
+- **UI/UX Refinements**: Polished the navigation bar and footer with frosted glass effects (`backdrop-blur-md`), refined color opacities, updated typography weights, and properly integrated React components for social links with live URLs.

 ## Project Structure

 This project is separated into two main directories: